Skip to main content

 How it works

 Each output port has a condition that evaluates to true or false.
 Conditions are evaluated from top to bottom.
 Each row is routed to the first output whose condition evaluates to true.
 Any rows that do not match earlier conditions are routed to the final output port.
-After a row is routed to an output, it is not evaluated against later outputs.
-The Conditional gem supports both row-level routing and dataset-level routing:

 • Row-level routing splits data based on column values.